 4:30pm – 5pm: De-brief back at the village

 This day has been recognised as CPD for members of the Mountain Training Association (1 point)

 MARK REID is the author of 17 walking guidebooks including ‘The Inn Way’ series.
 He is a qualified Walking Group Leader, Hill & Moorland Leader and Mountain Leader, and has an unrivalled knowledge of the history and geography of the North of England.
 Mark has a BA (Hons) Geography degree from the University of Lancaster and is a Fellow of the Royal Geographical Society (FRGS).
 Mark has walked over 25,000 miles of footpaths since 1997, and has taken over 14,000 people out walking in the countryside – he’s been an Outdoor Professional for 25 years!
 Mark has appeared on ITV YORKSHIRE on the TV walks series ‘A Breath of Fresh Air’ along with ITV weatherman Jon Mitchell, as well as ITV1’s The Dales.

 For information about our other guides, please click here

 - No experience required.
 Full guidance will be given.

 - All walks are tailored specifically for each group according to your needs, aspirations, experience and fitness levels.
 However, a reasonable level of fitness is required as the natural environment can be demanding at times.

 - We usually cover around 8 miles over the course of the day, and there will be plenty of rest stops.
 The terrain we will be walking across will include uneven ground, rough terrain, stiles, stream crossings, fields, valleys, moorland, hills and fells, tracks and lanes, as well as a number of ascents and descents; we may experience adverse weather conditions.
-We may climb up to the summit of Buckden Pike (702m).
+We may climb up to the summit of Buckden Pike (702m) or Ingleborough (724m).